Quasars And Their Challenges to Astrophysics

 To say that quasars are mysterious is a completely understatement.
 They have presented astrophysics with a great challenge that has been difficult at best to solve.
 So let’s explore what these objects seem to be, or depending on who you are what they could be.

-The first quasar (or quasi-stellar radio object) to be identified was by Maarten Schmidt (from the California Institute of Technology) on March 16, 1963.
-The object he was examining, 3C 273, was known already to scientists and though to be a star but Maarten calculated the distance to the object based on the redshift it displayed in its spectrum, particularly the hydrogen Balmer lines.
+The first quasar (aka a quasi-stellar radio object, a quasi-stellar source, or an interloper) to be identified was by Maarten Schmidt (from the California Institute of Technology) on March 16, 1963.
+The object he was examining, 3C 273, was known already to scientists (in fact the previous year saw Cyni Hazard use the moon to accurately position it) and though to be a star but Maarten calculated the distance to the object based on the redshift it displayed in its spectrum, particularly the hydrogen Balmer lines.
 A star normally had a redshift of 0.2% while 3C had one that was about 16%.
 What was shocking was the distance this redshift implied: almost 2.5 billion light years away, based on the six wavelengths the lines were redshifted from their normal positions.
 Why a surprise?
 3C is a very luminous object and if we can see that luminosity from here then imagine how it would be if we were present at 3C.
+Plus the redshift implied it was moving away from us at 47,000 km/s (about 1/10 the speed of light).
 No star could be that bright at such a distance or display such a redshift, so what was it then?
-(Wall, Kruesi 24)
+(Wall, Kruesi 24, Shipman 152-3)

 Scientists found their answer: a supermassive black hole residing in a galaxy that is eating a lot of matter falling into the singularity around in the accretion disk.
 All of that matter would be ripped and heated to such high levels that it could not help but be luminous.
-So luminous in fact that it outshines everything in the host galaxy and appears as a bright source.
+So luminous in fact that it outshines everything in the host galaxy and appears as a bright source with energy outputs as high as 1047 ergs/s.
 As one gets closer to the inner portion of the disk, collisions ramp up and UV rays go up.
 But the further out you go, the energy between collisions is low enough to allow visible and IR light to be released.
-However, no matter where you are around a quasar, the material around it is heavily ionized as matter bumping into each other releases electrons, causing electric and magnetic fluxes to occur.
-Some of those UV photons do collide with those electrons, causing X-rays to be released, further increasing the radiation deluge that these monsters put out (Wall; Kruesi 24,26).
+However, no matter where you are around a quasar, the material around it is heavily ionized as matter bumping into each other releases electrons, causing electric and magnetic fluxes to occur and therefore releasing synchotron radiation as well .
+Some of those UV photons do collide with those electrons, causing X-rays to be released, and the synchotron radiation can heat up material, further increasing the radiation deluge that these monsters put out (Wall; Kruesi 24,26, Shipman 179).

 At the time of the discovery of the quasar, black holes were not accepted in the scientific community but as more evidence for them began to grow the more this explanation for quasars became acknowledged.
 More and more quasars were found, but a good majority existed in the past.
 Presently, few out there could still be functioning.
 As a whole, quasars seem to be dying out.
 Why?
 Moreover, with just a spectrum of the accretion disk of the SMBH and its orientation to us, what could we learn about the host galaxy?
 This is why little headway has been made in the field since their discovery (Wall, Kruesi 27).